 Figure 3.
-LATITUDE encoded corrosion map of an internally pitted pipe.

-reduce the amount of equipment and number of personnel needed to deliver these encoded examinations.
-Other weld examination examples where encode manual scans include UT in lieu of RT and High Energy Piping (HEP) examinations.
-Figure 2 shows an example of a LATITUDE encoded PAUT scan that was acquired on a girth weld with a 0.306" long, 0.091" deep application that has significant potential to benefit from a LATITUDE encoding approach.
-When combined with a largeaperture corrosion mapping PAUT probe, critical areas can be mapped complex probe fixtures, inaccurate string encoders, or slippery encoder wheels.
+LATITUDE encoded corrosion map of an internally pitted pipe. reduce the amount of equipment and number of personnel needed to deliver these encoded examinations.
+Other weld examination examples where LATITUDE can be used to quickly encode manual scans include UT in lieu of RT and High Energy Piping (HEP) examinations.
+Figure 2 shows an example of a LATITUDE encoded PAUT scan that was acquired on a girth weld with a 0.306" long, 0.091" deep root crack.
+Corrosion mapping is another application that has significant potential to benefit from a LATITUDE encoding approach.
+When combined with a largeaperture corrosion mapping PAUT probe, critical areas can be mapped very quickly without the need for overly complex probe fixtures, inaccurate string encoders, or slippery encoder wheels.
 Figure 3 shows an example of a corrosion map that was generated with a corrosion mapping PAUT probe encoded with the LATITUDE system.
-The entire area ($\sim 1 \text{ sq ft}$) was mapped in approximately 30 seconds.
+The entire area (\sim 1 sq ft) was mapped in approximately 30 seconds.
 These are just several examples of the many possible applications of our new LATITUDE position encoding technology.
 If you believe that you have an application that could benefit from having a permanent data record or a situation in which automated scanning technologies are simply too bulky or costly, contact Structural Integrity today to discuss the possibilities of a LATITUDE encoded examination.